TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-07-05-dummy_encoding.markdown

 The original impetus for why I wanted to write this post is that, in general,  I think you should **not** drop a value and put it in the baseline.
 I am going to argue that One-Hot encoding is usually superior.
 Of course the difference will usually be negligible; but when in doubt, why not use the more principled option.<br>

-The main reason is only relevant if one uses parameter-specific regularization like ridge or lasso.
+The main reason is relevant if one uses parameter-specific regularization like ridge or lasso.
 Using one value as a baseline in Dummy encoding can lead to unexpected consequences.
 To explain why, I will use an excerpt of the book [Elements of Statistical Learning](https://hastie.su.domains/Papers/ESLII.pdf){:target="_blank"} (page 64), where the authors writes in a chapter about ridge regularization:

 * _Penalization of the intercept would make the procedure depend on the origin chosen for Y ; that is, adding a constant c to each of the targets yi would not simply result in a shift of the predictions by the same amount c._